w3f/General-Grants-Program/grants/speculative/sunshine2.md

 2. Dart telemetry server implementation (@shekohex)
 3. Sunshine runtime development, which has the immediate purpose of realizing democratic decision-making structures to govern bounties and grants in the Substrate ecosystem (@4meta5)

 Due to different team members working on these themes we propose that the milestones in these themes progress independently and without blocking each other.

-Each sub-milestone is expected to take 6 weeks so all milestones will be completed in 3 months.
+All proposed work will be completed within 3 months.
 Each employee will be working full-time during this period to finish the tasks described below.
 All deliverables will include testing along with directions to run the code and tests.
 All code will be delivered upon request in a docker container.

 ## Libp2p Nat Traversal
 The first theme is adding nat traversal support to rust-libp2p, which is essential for our and other projects building on substrate.
 Due to different priorities, the parity rust-libp2p team does not have the resources to dedicate to this problem.
 An [issue](https://github.com/libp2p/rust-libp2p/issues/1722) was opened in rust-libp2p to discuss these issues with the rust-libp2p team and how to move forward.